spenclark/printing-cards/README.md

 ### Objectives
 Design and ship a modern web app demo for the InstantCard team.
 Research done on the InstantCard product & industry informs that users convert much better when they are given sample cards.
 I should go about designing and building with the intent improve on the current sample / lead generation flow + steamline/aim for readability of the landing page copy and assets.

-**Post Sprint Notes**
-I did some research on google search trends.
-I think the SEO results for a product "Free Employee ID designer" would drive good traffic.
+**Post Sprint Notes:** __I did some research on google search trends.
+I think the SEO results for a product "Free Employee ID designer" would drive good traffic.__

 ### Technologies
 This Web App was built with the following tools and libraries: